Jump to main content

 Placement Policies

 Students have the opportunity to begin or continue study at UNC in American Sign Language (ASL), Chinese, Japanese, and Spanish.
 For information about the studying ASL, please refer to the Department of ASL & Interpreting Studies.
-For those wishing to study Chinese or Spanish, refer to the Placement Exam information below.
+For those wishing to study Chinese, Japanese, or Spanish, refer to the Placement Exam information below.

-Placement Exam
+Placement Exams

-UNC uses the WebCAPE language placement exam, an examination developed by the Brigham Young University Humanities Technology and Research Support Center.
+For Spanish and Chinese language placement, UNC uses the WebCAPE language placement exam, an examination developed by the Brigham Young University Humanities Technology and Research Support Center.
 The exam is designed to help you determine which course you should take given the level of your ability.

-Taking the Exam
+Taking the Exams

 After the Exam